 Since you have your test zip and application file available now, you can create test runs for your projects.

-Just upload the app and the test zip in the Bitbar public cloud, determine the device group and adjust the timeout of your test.
+Just upload the app and the test zip to the Bitbar public cloud, determine the device group, and adjust the timeout of your test.

 You need to use this code if you want to change the name of your Android or iOS test class:

 # Name of the desired test suite and optionally specific test case, eg: AndroidSample#mainPageTest

 # JUnit file won't have the #caseName ending

 Optional: Building Up The Latest Libraries For Appium